vunetsys/edge-ar/README.md

 # How to run

-1] Go to the build folder
+1] Go to the public/aframe folder

 2] Open a Linux command line in that folder